sushantkurund/Celebal-Internship/week6/Readme.md

 ---

 # Project Overview

-This project demonstrates the implementation of a **Convolutional Denoising Autoencoder** using **TensorFlow** and **Keras**.
+This project demonstrates the implementation of a Convolutional Denoising Autoencoder using TensorFlow and Keras.

-The model learns to remove **Gaussian noise** from handwritten digit images and reconstruct high-quality images while preserving important features.
+The model learns to remove Gaussian noise from handwritten digit images and reconstruct clean images while preserving important visual features.

 ---

 # Objectives

-- Load and preprocess the MNIST dataset.
+- Load and preprocess the MNIST PNG dataset.
-- Add Gaussian noise to input images.
+- Add Gaussian noise to the input images.
 - Build a Convolutional Denoising Autoencoder.
-- Train the model using noisy-clean image pairs.
+- Train the model to reconstruct clean images.
 - Evaluate reconstruction quality using Mean Squared Error (MSE).
-- Visualize the denoising performance.
+- Compare the original, noisy, and reconstructed images.

 ---

 # Dataset

 This project uses the **MNIST PNG Dataset**.

-> **Note:** The dataset is **not included** in this repository to keep the repository lightweight.
+> **Note:** The dataset is **not included** in this repository.

 Place the provided `archive.zip` file in the project directory before running the notebook.